matchboxdesigngroup/pokemon-api/README.md

 ## Submission

 Please organize, design, test and document your code as if it were going into production - then push your changes to your assigned branch.
-You can then setup a Merge Request via GitLab and your challenge timer will end on that timestamp.
+You can then setup a Pull Request via GitHub and your challenge timer will end on that timestamp.

-> :warning: Submit your final commit and post the Merge Request for your branch before your eight (8) hours are over.
+> :warning: Submit your final commit and post the Pull Request for your branch before your eight (8) hours are over.
 Finalize your submission even if you did not complete each task, we will evaluate your work regardless, but it must be submitted within the timeframe allotted.

 All the best and happy coding,